-This book explores the changing role of Muslim women in the economy in the twenty first century.
+This book explores the changing role of Muslim women in the economy in the twenty-first century.
 Sociological developments such as secular education, female-focused policies, national and global commitments to gender equality as well as contemporary technological advances have all served to shift and redefine the domestic and public roles of Muslim women, leading in many places to increases in workplace participation and entrepreneurship.
-This book investigates the contexts of these shifts and the experiences of women balancing faith and other commitments to actively engage in the economy in vastly different countries.
+The volume investigates the contexts of these shifts and the experiences of women balancing faith and other commitments to actively engage in the economy in vastly different countries.

 Introduction Changing Prospects for Muslim Women in the Global Economy

 Chapter 1 Progressing in a Man’s World: Women’s Workforce Participation in Bangladesh

 Shagufta M. Trishna, Amzad Hossain and Dora Marinova

 Chapter 2 Gender Parity through the Saudi Vision 2030: Female Representation in English as a Foreign Language Textbooks